seanpmaxwell/overnight/README.md

 ### Guide
 There's not as much to _logger_ as there was our for `core` and `jwt`, so we're just going to quickly go over what each method does and how to set it up.
 The logger package's main export export is the `Logger` class.
-You will have separate instances of `Logger` throughout your project
+You will have separate instances of `Logger` throughout your project // pick up here

 > OVERNIGHT_LOGGER_MODE="console"
 > OVERNIGHT_LOGGER_FILEPATH="/path to your project directory/name_of_project.log"